Fairview Independent Schools (Kentucky)

 Fairview Independent Schools is a public school district based in Boyd County, Kentucky, United States.
 The district serves the area within the census-designated place of Westwood.
 The district consists of two schools: Fairview High School and Fairview Elementary School.
 The elementary school serves students from Pre-K to fifth grade and the high school serves students from sixth grade to twelfth grade.
+The school colors are black, white, and red.